wp-cli/handbook/commands/user/term/remove.md

 : The name of the term's taxonomy.

 [&lt;term&gt;...]
-: The name of the term or terms to be removed from the object.
+: The slug of the term or terms to be removed from the object.

 [\--by=&lt;field&gt;]
 : Explicitly handle the term value as a slug or id.
 \---
+default: slug
 options:
   - slug
   - id